adobe/antialiased-cnns/README.md

 - Download the ImageNet dataset and move validation images to labeled subfolders
     - To do this, you can use the following script: https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh

+## (1) Evaluating models

-### Downloading anti-aliased models
+### Download anti-aliased models

 - Run `bash weights/get_antialiased_models.py`

-## (2) Evaluating models

 We provide models with filter sizes 2,3,5 for AlexNet, VGG16, VGG16bn, ResNet50, and DenseNet121.
-Substitute `-f 5` and appropriate filepath.
-The example commands use our weights.
-You can them from your own training session.

-These line commands are very similar to the base PyTorch [repository](https://github.com/pytorch/examples/tree/master/imagenet).
-We simply add suffix `_lpf` to the architecture and specify `-f` for filter size.

 ### Evaluating accuracy